 🛶 More Paddling Adventures on St. John: Although it’s not Hurricane Hole, this nighttime kayaking adventure near Cruz Bay is a can’t miss!

 🛥️ Or Visit Me!
-Although I’m on St. Thomas, I’m the Captain at Red Hook Dive Center – a short ferry ride from St. John.
+Although I’m on St. Thomas, I’m the Captain at Red Hook Dive Center.
+It’s a short ferry ride from St. John to St. Thomas.
 Come book a trip and be sure to let me know you read my article before coming!

 Salt Pond Beach and Ram Head Trail